 Beginning Fiddle For Youth, age 7-12 (Kelly Wadsworth).
 Get ready to play fiddle!
 This class covers trying out a new instrument through games, body movement, technique activities, and fiddle tunes.
 No previous experience needed to join the fun!

-Advanced Beginning Fiddle—Youth (Amy Burrow and Allison Lindley) This class is for students who know several tunes and crave learning new ones, and who want to improve their fiddling skills.
-Allison and Amy will teach tunes that prepare students for playing in jams, including how to set tempo and start and end a tune, as well as show ways to prepare for performing with others.
+Level 1 – Advanced Beginning Fiddle—Youth, age 13-18 (Amy Burrow and Allison Lindley) Do you know several tunes, crave learning new ones, and want to improve your fiddling skills?
+Allison and Amy will teach tunes that prepare you for playing in jams: how to set tempo and start and end tunes, as well as show you ways to prepare for performing with others.

-Advanced Beginning Fiddle – Adult (Kim Drapek) If you have learned some basic tunes and want to continue becoming a better player, this class is for you.
+Level 1 – Advanced Beginning Fiddle – Adult (Kim Drapek) If you have learned some basic tunes and want to continue becoming a better player, this class is for you.
 You will learn different aspects of playing – using the bow more effectively, playing in tune, and keeping steady rhythm.
 We will stick to more common tunes and work on playing them really well so you can feel good about playing with others.
 Note reading is not necessary, but music or tablature will be available.

 Flat-Picking Guitar (Josh Humphrey) We will focus on right hand technique to learn the fundamentals of flat-picking guitar.
 We will focus on a handful of traditional tunes, working slowly to move past any problems with technique.
 We will also address left hand fingering, from scales and runs, to chords and key centers.
-The aim is to cover a variety of technical aspects, and enjoying learning new tunes along the way.
+The aim is to cover a variety of technical aspects, and enjoy learning new tunes along the way.